 The study was conducted at 7 Indiana University Health primary care clinics, from June 1, 2022, to May 31, 2023, as part of the Davos Alzheimer's Collaborative Healthcare System Preparedness Early Detection Flagship program (hereafter Davos Flagship program).
 Their characteristics are shown in Table 1.
-Of the 7 clinics, 4 were suburban (including 1 value-based clinic) and 3 were urban (including 1 value-based clinic) and 3 were urban (including 1 value-based clinic) is a health care practice that prioritizes patient outcomes over the volume of services provided.
+Of the 7 clinics, 4 were suburban (including 1 value-based clinic) and 3 were urban (including 1 value-based clinic and 1 residency clinic).
+(A value-based clinic is a health care practice that prioritizes patient outcomes over the volume of services provided.
 These clinics use team-based care and payment models that reward quality and improved health rather than quantity.)